HiConfiT/hiconfit-core/cdrmodel-package/README.md

 This package provides a programmatic approach to manage/prepare the input constraints/test cases for [consistency-based algorithms](https://github.com/manleviet/CA-CDR-V2/tree/main/ca-cdr-package).

-For further details about the library, please refer to the [Documentation](https://hiconfit.manleviet.info).
+For further details about the library, please refer to the [Documentation].

 ## Features